Zerobeings/learn/README.md

     <img width="80%" src="images/zerobeings_logo_m.png">
 </p>

-# 🚧 Market gm ☕️ is currently in testing phase 🚧
-## Market gm ☕️ - An NFT marketplace
+# Market gm ☕️ - An NFT marketplace

+## Introduction

+Market gm ☕️ is a new NFT marketplace that allows you to buy, directly sell, and auction NFTs inside and outside the marketplace.
+This flexibility is achieved through the thirdWeb marketplace contract ([contract audit report](https://gateway.ipfscdn.io/ipfs/QmNgNaLwzgMxcx9r6qDvJmTFam6xxUxX7Vp8E99oRt7i74/)).

 > 0.5% platform fee & [EIP-2981](https://eips.ethereum.org/EIPS/eip-2981) royalties honored, filetype flexibility, auto-generated IPFS site, and fully customizable.

 1. **[Overview](#overview):** A tour of the marketplace.
 2. **[Mobile Devices](#mobile-devices):** How to use Market gm as a progressive web application.